yugr/debian_pkg_test/README.md

 # Analyzing results

-Filtering, deduplicating and interpreting results are too specific per tool so must be done by the user.
+Filtering, deduplicating and interpreting results are hard to generalize so must be done by the user.

 E.g. in case of SortCheck you can simply apply `sort -u` to all collected `sortcheck.log`'s.
-StackWipe does not emit it's own error messages but rather provokes abnormal behavior in application so you need to mine "interesting" messages yourself e.g. by manually filtering output of
+StackWipe does not emit it's own error messages but rather provokes abnormal behavior in application so you need to mine "interesting" messages yourself e.g. by comparing output of
 ```
 $ ./find_bugs path/to/logs
 ```
+to reference.

 # Known issues